Plantius/mc_modpack_creator/README.md

 - `-r, --remove_mod <mod_name>`: Remove a mod from the current project.
 - `-b, --build`: Build the current project.
 - `-e, --export_config <path>`: Export the project configuration to the specified path.
-- `-i, --import_config <path>`: Import a project configuration from the specified path.
 - `-m, --list_mods`: List all mods in the current project.
-- `--menu`: Open the project menu directly.
+- `--menu`: Launch the project menu directly.

 ### Examples